Please note this event occurred in the past.

 Instructor: Onupurba Das

 Ever feel like you’re spending more time repeating lines of code just to get your data right instead of analyzing it?
 This workshop is here to change that!
-In this hands-on session, you’ll practice writing loops and using macros to streamline your workflow.
+In this hands-on session, we’ll dive into loops and macros - two tools that’ll save you time and make your code more efficient.

 Learning Objectives:

-1. Write and use loops (foreach, forvalues) to automate the same repeated tasks in STATA, like running commands across multiple variables or datasets.
+1. Write and use loops (foreach, forvalues) to automate repetitive tasks in STATA, like running commands across multiple variables or datasets.

 2. Create local and global macros to store values, file paths, and commands that you can reuse throughout your code.